abhinavsinha1991/Rekognition/README.md

 - CollectionsController.java:

-  Handles request for creating coolection to store your images in.
+  Handles request for creating collection to store your faces/images in.

 - DeleteCollection.java: